If you love running and are a German Shepherd owner, you’re lucky because you have the best mate heaven can ever give providing you train them right.

 Start slowly by teaching your dog to walk nicely on and off the leash during puppyhood.
 Take them on a slow jog around your neighborhood but don’t take them on running yet.

-Wait ’til one and a half year before taking them on a short distance running, progressing slowly and gradually until your dog has enough strength and endurance to embark on a long distance running.
+Wait ’til one and a half years before taking them on a short distance running, progressing slowly and gradually until your dog has enough strength and endurance to embark on long-distance running.

 In addition to checking for any red flags, your vet will also give you solid advice on the best running exercise and individualized dietary program for your dog.